China anti-graft watchdog visits Roche amid pharma crackdown

 China has become a magnet for global drugmakers and medical device markets, with its pharmaceutical market set to become the world's second-biggest behind the United States within three years according to consultancy IMS Health.

-It is a key growth market for Roche; sales of its drugs in the country rose by 21 percent last year.
+It is a key growth market for Roche, with sales of its drugs in the country rising by 21 percent last year.
 Roche, which is the world's largest maker of cancer drugs, does not give absolute sales numbers for China.

-GSK's revenues in China plunged 61 percent in the third quarter last year and were down 20 percent in the first quarter of 2014 from a year earlier.
+GSK's revenues in the country plunged 61 percent in the third quarter last year and were down 20 percent in the first quarter of 2014 from a year earlier.

 The British drugmaker has said it wants "to reach a resolution that will enable the company to continue to make an important contribution to the health and welfare of China and its citizens".

 Corruption is rife in China's healthcare sector, driven by high targets for sales staff and low salaries for doctors.
-Lawyers have estimated that around half of all pharmaceutical firms in China were being investigated in some capacity.
+Lawyers have estimated around half of all pharmaceutical firms in China were being probed in some capacity.

 (Reporting by Adam Jourdan in SHANGHAI and Caroline Copley in ZURICH; Editing by Kazunori Takada and Edwina Gibbs)